Performance Tips

 Using the slicing technique to reduce the memory cost

 For large scale applications, it is also possible to slice over certain degrees of freedom to reduce the space complexity, i.e. loop and accumulate over certain degrees of freedom so that one can have a smaller tensor network inside the loop due to the removal of these degrees of freedom.
-In the TreeSA optimizer, one can set nslices to a value larger than zero to turn on this feature.
-As a comparison we slice over 5 degrees of freedom, which can reduce the space complexity by at most 5.
+One can use the slicer keyword argument to reduce the space complexity by slicing over certain degrees of freedom.
+In the following example, we use the TreeSASlicer to reduce the space complexity to sc_target=10.
 In this application, the slicing achieves the largest possible space complexity reduction 5, while the time and read-write complexity are only increased by less than 1, i.e. the peak memory usage is reduced by a factor $32$, while the (theoretical) computing time is increased by at a factor $< 2$.

 contraction_complexity(tn)